pcshrosbree/Azure-image-gallery/README.md

 - RetryPolicy
    - Specifies retry policy for Azure as defined in the [RetryOptions Class](https://docs.microsoft.com/en-us/dotnet/api/azure.core.retryoptions?view=azure-dotnet)

+### Environment variables

+If the `AZURE_SDK_TRANSPORT` environment variable is set to `false` then the Azure SDK HttpClientTransport is set to the fault injection transport.

 ## Technologies

 - C#/ASP.NET Core MVC --version 3.1